Carnegie Mellon University

 "The mission of Humanist League is to build an inclusive, values-based community dedicated to breaking down the ideological barriers to widespread human flourishing.
 To this end, we celebrate freedom of inquiry in the domains of ethics, politics and theology, and promote constructive dialogue and mutual understanding on subjects that traditionally divide humanity."

 In my leadership roles within the Humanist League I have worked to create a more inclusive club.
-By making changes and suggestions, such as bringing in multicultural speakers to talk about their experiences, to organizing and planning social events.
+By bringing in multicultural speakers to talk about their experiences, to organizing and planning diverse social events.